 Pros: Competitive weight, stiff wheels are good wheels, easy tubeless setup, solid tire design, hubs can accommodate nearly all axle designs.

-Cons: Initial break-in woes, keep an eye on those hubs, tires wear quickly, proprietary wheel parts may give you headaches if your bike shop isn’t well stocked.
+Cons: Initial break-in woes, keep an eye on those hubs, tires wear quickly, proprietary wheel parts may give you headaches if your bike shop isn’t well stocked, broken spokes during long-term testing.

 The Bottom Line: A versatile, high-performance wheelset with unusual but effective design features.
 We’d suggest that rough riders get Mavic’s $80 MP3 Protection Plan for peace of mind.